aplaline/baibulo-java/README.md

 ## Development

 The project is managed using Maven.
-Simply import it to your favorite IDE and get hacking!
+Simply import it to your favorite IDE and get to hacking!

 ## Deployment to central